Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Preliminaries

 Next we define the plays that are consistent with a given strategy for Player~$i$.
 Typically, this means that the token is placed at some initial vertex and then, whenever a vertex of Player~$i$ is reached, then Player~$i$ uses the move prescribed by the strategy for the current play prefix to extend this prefix.
 Note that the strategy does not have control over the initial placement of the token.

-Here we will use a more general notion, inspired by previous work in optimal strategies for Muller games~\cite{FJ}: the initial prefix over which the strategy does not have control over might be longer than just the initial vertex.
+Here we will use a more general notion, inspired by previous work in optimal strategies for Muller games~\cite{FJ} and in subgame perfect equilibria in graph games~\cite{subgame,subgame_ltl}: the initial prefix over which the strategy does not have control over might be longer than just the initial vertex.
 This means strategies are also applicable to prefixes that where not constructed according to the strategy.
 However, crucially, the strategy still gets access to that prefix and therefore can base its decisions on the prefix it had no control over.
 This generality will turn out to be useful both when defining adaptive strategies and when combining strategies to obtain adaptive strategies.

 Formally, for a play prefix~$\p=v_0v_1\cdots v_n$ and a strategy $\sigma$ for Player~$i$, a play~$\rho$ is a $(\sigma, \p)$-play if $\rho =\p v_{n+1}v_{n+2}\cdots$ with $v_{k+1} = \sigma(v_0v_1\cdots v_k)$ for all $v_k\in V_i$ with $k\geq n$.
 Note that the prefix~$\p$ is arbitrary here, i.e., it might not have been constructed following the strategy~$\sigma$.
 Moreover, a $(\sigma,\p)$-play prefix $\p\p'$ is a prefix of a $(\sigma,\p)$-play.
 We say that a play~$\rho$ starting in some vertex~$v$ is consistent with $\sigma$, if it is a $(\sigma, v)$-play (which is the classical notion of consistency).
 Finally, a play prefix~$\p$ is consistent with $\sigma$ if it is the prefix of some play that is consistent with $\sigma$.